e-Money EUR Rug Pull? An Investigative Post-Mortem of a Dead Project

 How to Spot the Next e-Money EUR: Lessons From The Ashes

 Investors can learn crucial lessons from the downfall of e-Money EUR by understanding common red flags and warning signs.
 Recognizing these early can help prevent financial losses and avoid falling victim to similar scams.
+Always research the backing of stablecoins.

 - Lack of transparent audits: Projects that do not publish or cannot provide verified security audits should be approached with caution.
+Researching CertiK audit processes is a good starting point.

 - Unverified or anonymous teams: Lack of team transparency or no verifiable development team is a significant red flag.